tukiains/blackjack-gui/README.md

 | 12        | 4               | Stand                 | Hit       | 0-    |
 | A4        | 4               | Double                | Hit       | 0-    |

+Where 0- means any negative running count, 0+ means any positive running count, and +X means true count of X or greater.

 ## Development

 Install `blackjack-gui` with dev-dependencies from GitHub: